hubertle43100/minimal-ecommerce/README.md

   </p>
 </a>
 <p align="center">
-  <strong>🍵 Created a tea shop that links to Stripe for checkout <br> browse the most popular flavors in both milk tea and fruit tea </strong>
+  <strong>🍵 Created a tea shop that links to Stripe for checkout <br> Browse the most popular flavors in both milk tea and fruit tea </strong>
 </p>

 <br/>